mpsilfve/pcfp-data/README.md

 These data sets were used in the experiments for the paper

-Miikka Silfverberg and Mans Huldén. *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*.
+Miikka Silfverberg and Mans Hulden. *An Encoder-Decoder Approach to the Paradigm Cell Filling Problem*.
 EMNLP 2018.

 ### Training and test data